Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Inframammary Fold

-This is generally one of the most common incision placement.
-It is usually around three to five centimetres long and placed close to the inframammary fold (crease of skin beneath the breast) to aid with good access to correctly position the implant while placing the scar in an area that usually heals well and is not obvious.
+This is generally one of the most common incision placements.
+It is usually around five centimetres long and placed close to the inframammary fold (crease of skin beneath the breast).
+This results in adequate access to correctly position the implant while placing the scar in an area that is not obvious.

 Periareolar